242 New York

 - The grid system makes driving here really easy.

-- The city had a good grid system, but the streets changed names at
+- The city had a good grid system, but the streets changed names at every corner.

 We went into small shops, which are really quaint little places.